Roseate Terns & Piping Plover

 Rare and Threatened Bird Species

-Roseate Tern Recovery In Buzzards Bay
+Roseate Tern Recovery in Buzzards Bay

-One half of North America’s breeding pairs of the Roseate terns (Sterna dougallii) can be found on two tiny islands in Buzzards Bay.
+One half of North America’s breeding pairs of the roseate terns (Sterna dougallii) can be found on two tiny islands in Buzzards Bay.
 The EPA classifies the species as endangered.
-Over the past two decades, considerable effort has been put into the study and management of this population to prevent the local extinction of this tern.
-Most recent efforts include habitat management and gull control on the islands beginning in the early 1990s.Picture of a roseate tern.
+Over the past three decades, considerable effort has been put into the study and management of this population to prevent the local extinction of this tern.
+Most recent efforts include habitat management and gull control on the islands beginning in the early 1990s.

 Newspaper articles at the time of the oil spill reported that the U.S. Fish and Wildlife Service issued a report estimating that at least 350 roseate tern chicks were lost because of delayed nesting when the parent birds had to be chased away from the island.
 This represents roughly 10% of annual production.
-That year, some Roseates were observed contaminated with oil and three Roseate Terns were found dead, also contaminated with oil.
+That year, some roseate terns were observed contaminated with oil and three Roseate Terns were found dead, also contaminated with oil.
+The impacts to Roseate terns and other species and habitat were addressed through the Natural Resource Damage Assessment (NRDA) process.
+Separate from the NRDA, in November 2004, a $10 million-dollar criminal settlement was finalized relating to the impacts to these and other birds in Buzzards Bay.

-Buzzards Bay Roseate Tern breeding pairs.
-Data provided courtesy of Brad Blodget and Carolyn Mostello, former and current State Ornithologists, Massachusetts Division of Fisheries and Wildlife.
-A few pairs sometimes nest on Nashawena Island, but the bars are too small to be seen in the graph.
+Note: A few pairs sometimes nest on Nashawena Island, but the bars are too small to be seen in the graph.

 Mass Env.
 Trust